signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 > ![big rock](/assets/images/2019-03-17/kum1.jpg)

 <br>
-> This is the otherside from the same location
+> This is the other side from the same location
 > ![big rock](/assets/images/2019-03-17/kum4.jpg)

-The first part of the descent was somewhat difficult because of the heat, and we ran out of water just before reaching buttaramane but nothing too much.
+The first part of the descent was somewhat difficult because of the heat, and we ran out of water just before reaching Buttaramane but nothing too much.
 I got disoriented for sometime and kept slipping for some time.
 A banana fixed it.
-We waited at the forst office for some time and then headed to Battaramane.
+We waited at the forest office for some time and then headed to Buttaramane.
 We refilled our bottles here and started off again.
 From then the journey was fun.
 We kept descending at a faster pace, we were almost running downhill.
 We took a detour went to a stream nearby.
 Dipping our feet in the stream felt